gauravloj/gauravloj.github.io/_posts/2024-07-27-open-technologies.md

 Read more about it on the [official website](https://opentech.eco/products/affordable-housing-navigator/).

-### Energy costing Tool
+### Energy Costing Tool

 It was initially collection of python scripts to calculate the expected operations cost for the given building.
-These scripts were written with the intention getting the results instead of using it as part of bigger tool.
+These scripts were written with the intention of getting quick results instead of using it as part of bigger tool.

-I converted these scripts to a python package to have a convenient tool that can be used in any other project.
+I integrated these scripts into a python package to have a convenient tool that can be used in any other project.
 It uses basic building information and applies a pre-trained surrogate model to predict the energy usage of the building, and using the energy data, different operational cost is calculated based on geographical location, climate zone and other demographical factors.
 It is mainly used in AHN website to generate the financial information for a new construction building.

 ### Decarbonization Tool

-This is another product offered by the company that provides a detailed information about building retrofit options.
+This product provides a detailed information about building retrofit options.
-This tool help in making a retrofit plan for the building that is cost effective and contributes towards the path of net zero.
+This tool helps in making a retrofit plan for the building that is cost effective and contributes towards the path of net zero.
-Similar to AHN, I got to work on this product right from the beginning and apart from the experience of complete software development lifecycle, I got to know more about surrogate models and the science behind the model training and predictions.
+Similar to AHN, I got to work on this product right from the beginning and learnt more about surrogate models and the science behind the model training and predictions.

 Read more about the tool on the [official website](https://opentech.eco/products/virtual-audits-and-decarbonization-planning/).